 - Check the calendar for their next hike here

-My friend continued on over the traverses and I set up right at the base of the backbone, the sky was completely clear and the colors were amazing, these pictures do not do it justice, but here are some of my favorites.
+My friend continued over the traverses, and I set up right at the base of the backbone, the sky was completely clear, and the colors were amazing, these pictures do not do it justice, but here are some of my favorites.

 We took pictures for about an hour until the sun was completely down and the area was only lit up by the moon above that was almost full.
 I continued to take more pictures in the darkness just to see what I could get.

-After that I headed back down towards the lodge, really excited about the food that was waiting for me there.
-I loved seeing the lights from the lodge surrounded by the blackness of the mountains, it was like a beacon calling you home as you hiked down.
-Just in case you were wondering, it was really easy to hike in the dark, we brought headlamps but didn’t even use them.
+After that, I headed back down towards the lodge, really excited about the food that was waiting for me there.
+I loved seeing the lights from the lodge surrounded by the blackness of the mountains; it was like a beacon calling you home as you hiked down.
+Just in case you were wondering, it was simple to hike in the dark, we brought headlamps but didn’t even use them.

-We relaxed in the main area for a while right next to the stage, where they have music during most of the full moon hikes.
-After relaxing for a while we hit the patio to sit next to the fire and just enjoy the epic view of the city lights. while watching people come and go via both the lift and the hiking route down.
+We relaxed in the central area for a while right next to the stage, where they have music during most of the full moon hikes.
+After resting, we hit the patio to sit next to the fire and just enjoy the epic view of the city lights while watching people come and go via both the lift and the hiking route down.

-The lift itself saves about 1000 feet of elevation and 2 miles so it is a welcomed sight after a full meal and some hiking above 7,800 feet.
-If you did not buy a ticket you can still get a ride for $12 from the lodge at the top, I saw many people opting for this and I don’t blame them.
+The lift itself saves about 1000 feet of elevation and 2 miles, so it is a welcomed sight after a full meal and some hiking above 7,800 feet.
+If you did not buy a ticket you could still get a ride for $12 from the lodge at the top, I saw many people opting for this, and I don’t blame them.

 Even the lift ride is beautiful with the darkness surrounding you and the lights of the city.

-All in all this was a really fun adventure.
-I cannot wait to take others up there as the experience is just really unique.
-Even if you are not a hiker, I highly recommend the lift both ways and dinner, you will be hard pressed to find a better view.
+All in all, this was an enjoyable adventure.
+I cannot wait to take others up there as the experience is just unique.
+Even if you are not a hiker, I highly recommend the lift both ways and dinner; you will be hard-pressed to find a better view.
 Check out the rest of my photos below and consider checking it out yourself during their last hike this year in October, or next summer.